OtherRealms/Shot-Manager-Guide/index.rst

 * **Chunk Size** The number of frames to render per task.
 Less means more sharing across render nodes.
 Use higher values for simulations and larger files with long build times
 * **Start Job Delay** Specifies the time, in minutes, a Slave has to start a render job before it times out.
 * **Auto Time-Out** Automatically figure out if it has been rendering too long based on some Repository Configuration settings and the render times of previously completed tasks.
 * **Force Sequential** Forces a slave to render the tasks of a job in order.
-If an earlier task is ever requeued, the slave won’t go back to that task until it has finished the remaining tasks in order.
+If an earlier task is ever requeued, the slave won't go back to that task until it has finished the remaining tasks in order.
-* **Submit Files** Make a copy of the Blend file accessible for all render nodes.
-The Blend file is therefore not required to be in a shared location however all dependencies such as textures must be accessible and should be given absolute filepaths.
-Large projects can may require frequent house keeping.

 **Choosing Blender Version**
 This is configured in Deadline Monitor > Tools > Configure Plugins.
 You must enable Super User Modes to access these settings.